-2.3 MTAS pricing principles
+2.4 MTAS pricing principles

-Since declaring the MTAS in June 2004, the ACCC has released three sets of pricing principles for the MTAS.3 The ACCC's latest public inquiry into MTAS pricing commenced on 14 November 2008.
-As a result of this inquiry, the ACCC released the MTAS Pricing Principles Determination for the period 1 January 2009 to 31 December 2011 (2009 Pricing Principles) following a public consultation and the consideration of submissions from interested parties.
+Since declaring the MTAS in June 2004, the ACCC has released three sets of pricing principles.
+Most recently, the ACCC released the MTAS Pricing Principles Determination for the period 1 January 2009 to 31 December 2011 (2009 Pricing Principles) following a public consultation and the consideration of submissions from interested parties.
+As noted in the 2009 Pricing Principles, should the MTAS declaration be extended, the pricing principles determination would continue to apply to the MTAS until 31 December 2011.
 A copy of the 2009 Pricing Principles and the submissions from interested parties are available on the ACCC website at www.accc.gov.au.

-2.4 Legislative Framework for declaration
+2.5 Legislative Framework for declaration

-Section 152AL(3) empowers the ACCC to declare a specified eligible service is a declared service if, inter alia, the ACCC is satisfied that the making of the declaration will promote the long-term interests of end-users of carriage services or of services provided by means of carriage services (LTIE).
+Section 152AL(3) of the Act empowers the ACCC to declare a specified eligible service is a declared service if, inter alia, the ACCC is satisfied that the making of the declaration will promote the LTIE of carriage services or of services provided by means of carriage services.

-For the purpose of determining whether a particular thing promotes the LTIE of end users, the ACCC must have regard to the extent to which the thing is likely to result in the achievement of a number of objectives.
-These objectives and the ACCC's analysis are set out in Chapters Four to Seven of this Draft Report.
+For the purpose of determining whether a particular thing promotes the LTIE, the ACCC must have regard to the extent to which the thing is likely to result in the achievement of a number of objectives.
+These objectives and the ACCC's analysis are set out in Chapters Four to Seven of this final report.
 The legislative background and the ACCC's approach to assessment are also discussed in more detail in Appendix C.